h4ck3rm1k3/open-frameworks-analyses/README.md

 #### Introduction

-Issues survival and local regression analyses of frameworks on GitHub
+Extraction of frameworks on GitHub

 ### License

 The MIT License (MIT)

 Copyright (c) 2014 WikiTeams.pl
+Copyright (c) 2015 James Michael DuPont

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal